A selection of wireframes and mockups.

 © Interaction Design Foundation, CC BY-SA 3.0 Source

-Artboards serve as the screens of your application.
-To create a new artboard, press 'A'.
-A list of preset screen sizes for various platforms will be available in the top-right corner.
-You can select any preset or create a customized size.
-All your application screens can exist within a single Sketch file, making managing your project easier.
+One neat point about artboards is how they work as the screens of your application, and to create a new artboard, first just press 'A'—and a list of preset screen sizes for various platforms will be up there in the top-right corner for your pleasure and decision-making.
+You can select any preset or create a customized size, and all your application screens can exist within a single Sketch file—and it’s a pretty neat plus that makes it easier to manage your project.

 Sketch